Asia relieved at latest trade truce, China data disappoints

 Indeed, data out from China underlined the pain felt with dollar-denominated exports and imports both falling by more than expected in September.

 Liquidity was also lacking with Japan off and a partial market holiday in the United States for Columbus Day.
-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.1% in light trade.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 1.1% in light trade.

 Australia's main index gained 0.7% and South Korea .KS11 1.3%.
 Shanghai blue chips .CSI300 added 1.6%.

-While Tokyo was on holiday, Nikkei futures were trading at 22,075 NKc1 compared with a Friday close of 21,798 in the Nikkei cash index.
-E-Mini futures for the S&P 500 ESc1 nudged up 0.2% after jumping on Friday.
+While Tokyo was on holiday, Nikkei futures were trading at 22,075 compared with a Friday close of 21,798 in the Nikkei cash index.
+E-Mini futures for the S&P 500 nudged up 0.2% after jumping on Friday.

 Sentiment had been boosted when U.S. President Donald Trump outlined the first phase of a deal to end a trade war with China and suspended a threatened tariff hike, though officials on both sides said much more work needed to be done.